 During the four-day activity, the participants were given a crash course on mainstreaming the Sustainable Development Goals (SDGs), starting from the history and the process behind the post-2015 agenda, to leveraging resources and working with non-government sectors.

-Through a series of practical activities, CIFAL Philippines assisted the M&D Council in locating their current migration work within the 2030 Agenda.
+Through a series of practical activities, UP CIFAL Philippines assisted the M&D Council in locating their current migration work within the 2030 Agenda.